DotCamp/ultimate-blocks-legacy/readme.txt

 **Warning: You must have [Gutenberg](https://wordpress.org/plugins/gutenberg/) installed to use this plugin.**

-Right now we have 8 blocks.
+Currently, we have 8 blocks.
+More in the making.

 * Call to Action Block
   - Add a nice call to action box with a button.
 Encourage users to take action, engage more.
 You can customize everything in the block.
+* Click to Tweet
+  - Add tweetable content in your posts/pages.
-* Number Box Block
+* Divider Block
-  - Lets you add numbered boxes.
-Enlist steps of any procedures or features, characteristics, benefits of products or services.
-3 columns options.
+  - Add custom divider between your blocks.
+Customize the color, size, everything.
 * Feature Box Block
   - Add boxes with images.
 Highlight the features of any product or service.
 3 columns options.
-* Testimonial Block
-  - Nice, simple testimonial box with option to add image, name, role of the testimonial author.
 * Notification Box Block
   - Highlight important information in your posts/pages.
 Comes in three different designs.
+* Number Box Block
+  - Lets you add numbered boxes.
+Enlist steps of any procedures or features, characteristics, benefits of products or services.
+3 columns options.
-* Divider Block
+* Testimonial Block
-  - Add custom divider between your blocks.
-Customize the color, size, everything.
+  - Nice, simple testimonial box with option to add image, name, role of the testimonial author.
 * Spacer Block
   - Add more space between your blocks with this insanely easy to use block.
-* Click to Tweet
-  - Add tweetable content in your posts/pages.

 We are continuously working on new blocks.
 If you have any block ideas, let us know.
 We are on [Twitter](https://twitter.com/Ultimate_Blocks).